top of page

 My name is Basha Gerstenfeld.

 I am a student doctor of natural medicine and a board certified holistic health practitioner.
 I study the amazing field of Psychoneuroimmunology.
 This field, first emerging in 1970, looks at the effect of the mind on health and resistance to disease.
 Having a better outlook on life with stress management profoundly influences health and illness.
 I have my bachelor's degree in Psychology, as well as in Holistic Health Science.
-I hold a Masters in Natural Medicine, and a certification in keto health coaching.
+I also hold a certification in keto health coaching.

 My goal is to provide innovative, research-backed technology and herbal medicine to the public to better their health.
-I hope to graduate with my DNM and PhD upon the completion of my clinic hours which I provide to you!
+I hope to graduate with my DNM and PhD upon the completion of 1,000 + practicum hours in the near future.

 bg2.jpg